Kumodatsu/CharacterSheet/README.md

 as well as a button to roll for pet attacks.

 ### TRP3 interoperation
 You can optionally give the addon permission to interact with TRP3 if you have it.
 By default, this is disabled.
-If you enable this, your TRP OOC information will automatically be updated to show your stats as well as your and your pet's HP whenever these change.
+If you enable this, your TRP Currently or OOC information will automatically be updated to show your stats as well as your and your pet's HP whenever these change.
-This will replace whatever else you might have had in your OOC information, so make absolutely sure this is what you want!
+This will replace whatever else you might have had there, so make absolutely sure this is what you want!
+To have your Currently updated, use `/cs trpstats cur`.
+To have your OOC updated, use `/cs trpstats ooc`.
-To enable and disable this option, use `/cs trpstats`.
+To disable this altogether, use `/cs trpstats off` (this is the default).